 Section 22.1 Wage Structure.
-Effective September 1, 2016 to December 31, 2019 the wage structure depicted below will be in place for each of the job classification identified below.
-There are two methods by which employees shall receive pay increases; anniversary date of hire and the annual increases in the pay table which go into effect on January 1 of each year depicted below.
-Employees shall move to the next step on the pay table on their anniversary date of hire under the appropriate year column for whatever the current year may be.
+Effective September 1, 2019 to December 31, 2020 the wage structure depicted below will be in place for each of the job classification identified below.
+There are two methods by which employees will receive pay increases; anniversary date of hire and the annual increases in the pay table which go into effect on January 1 of each year, depicted below.
+Employees will move to the next step on the pay table on their anniversary date of hire under the appropriate year column for whatever the current year may be.
 All employees move to the next column representing the current year on January 1.
-All new employees, regardless of start date shall enter these tables at Step 1 for the year in which they are hired unless approved for an advanced step per Section 23.2 of this article.
-Maintenance Workers and Fleet Technicians shall transition from a 12-Step scale to an 8- Step Scale effective January 1, 2017 per the transition matrix located to the right of their respective pay scales.
-For example, a Maintenance Worker who is current at Step 5 on the 12 step scale shall move to Step 3 on the 8 Step Scale on January 1, 2017.
-Custodial Workers shall remain on an 8-Step scale.
+All new employees, regardless of start date will enter these tables at Step 1 for the year in which they are hired, unless approved for an advanced step per Section 22.2 of this article.